nanvenomous/where-to/readme.md

 # nav: a terminal navigation helper

-A lightweight Go Command Line App that generates shell functions for enhanced terminal navigation with `up`, `dn`, `to`, and `t` commands.
+A lightweight Go Command Line App that generates shell functions for enhanced terminal navigation with `t`, `dn`, `to`, and `up`  commands.

 ## Why